Open Studios 2020

 Graphic Design students offered a virtual peek into their Design Center home base and described the variable student experience, passionate community and curricular structure.
 Junior Truman Lesak 22 GD appreciates the wide range of visiting designers and critics who offer their perspectives and says that sophomore year is about “searching, researching, analyzing, prototyping, archiving and then moving from guided inquiry to a self-driven practice.”

-Campus spaces look a little different this fall—indoors and out—but thanks to community-wide dedication, creativity flourishes as ever.
+Campus spaces look a little different this year—indoors and out—but thanks to community-wide dedication, creativity flourishes as ever.

 In the face of the COVID-19 crisis, Film/Animation/Video students and faculty are embracing the department’s core values.